suxuekun/libpyiotcloud/README.md

     7. Payment services
        Conveniently pay for subscription upgrade for each device every month to avail all services for all purchased IoT devices.
-       A. Use Paypal to pay for subscription plan (and/or add-ons) and receive an email confirmation receipt
+       A. Use Paypal/BrainTree to pay for subscription plan (and/or add-ons) and receive an email confirmation receipt
        B. View payment histories fo all purchased IoT devices
        C. Use free subscription for all purchased devices
        D. Upgrade free subscription to Basic subscription to avail of all services